18F/18f.gsa.gov/_styleguide/subpages/blog.md

 ## Blog images

 There are a few ways we render images on the blog: Hero images that span the entire page, in text images without captions, and in text images with captions.
+For information on adding images to the site, see [Images]({{ site.baseurl }}/styleguide/images).

 ---